Derek Chauvin Trial: Renewed Calls For Justice Ring Throughout Philadelphia Streets Ahead Of Closing Arguments

 PHILADELPHIA (CBS) — Renewed calls for justice are echoing across the United States this Saturday.
 In Philadelphia, those calls come as a steady, dramatically elevated police presence monitors developments across the city two days ahead of closing arguments in the murder trial of former Minneapolis police officer Derek Chauvin, and tensions are already building.

-Large, peaceful crowds a short time ago filled the intersection of Broad and Callowhill streets.
+Large, peaceful crowds Saturday filled the intersection of Broad and Callowhill Streets.
 Demonstrators called for justice ahead of the Chauvin verdict.
 Also on their minds are a number of police-involved shootings, including the recent killing of 20-year-old Daunte Wright.
-Before heading there, the crowd was farther south along the north side of City Hall in Dilworth Park.READ MORE: SEAMAAC Celebrates Completion Of 2 South Philly Community Gardens ‘Giving People Agency Over Their Own Lives’
+Before heading there, the crowd was farther south along the north side of City Hall in Dilworth Park.READ MORE: CBS3 Pet Project: Tips For Getting Your Dog To Walk On A Leash

 A protest is going on in Center City. @PhillyPolice has shut down multiple streets around City Hall @CBSPhilly pic.twitter.com/rTRs1QrivB